-Only third-year and fourth-year students who are academically proficient, and have the approval of their academic department, are eligible.
-This discipline-related work experience provides for application of classroom theory and development of professional skills.
-Credit is awarded based upon length and intensity of involvement, the number of individualized learning objectives to be accomplished, as well as prescribed learning activities.
+This discipline-related work experience and concurrent course provides for application of classroom theory and development of professional skills.
+Credit dependent upon length and intensity of involvement, the number of individualized learning objectives accomplished, as well as prescribed learning activities.
 Readings, online interaction, learning contract, web portfolio, employer evaluations, and class participation are some of the components.
+Number of credits determined by internship hours and learning objectives.
 This option is available during fall, spring, and summer sessions.
 (Letter grade only.)
 Prerequisite: 2.5 G.P.A.
+Fulfills the Experiential Learning Requirement.